wheelroom/wheelroom/README.md

 ## Why Wheelroom?

-Wheelroom is an open-source project and built for a developers that want to work with the latest technology and services.
-Wheelroom connects sameless many (web) services and renders a data-driven client-side interface.
-Check for more information the Plugins or start building your own project with the Wheelroom boilerplate.
+Wheelroom is an open-source project and built for developers who want to work with the latest technology and services.
+Wheelroom sameless connects many (web) services and renders a data-driven client-side interface.
+Check for more information the plugins or start building your own project with the Wheelroom boilerplate.

 ## Wheelroom boilerplate